How To Use The TerrAvion SSURGO Soil Map Feature In OverView

-TerrAvion users are now able to view SSURGO soil map data in their OverView accounts, providing them easy access to an external data layer and allowing them make more tailored management decisions for their farms.
+TerrAvion users are now able to view SSURGO soil map data in their OverView accounts, providing them easy access to an external data layer and allowing them to make more tailored management decisions for their farms.
 Soil map data brings further context to TerrAvion’s imagery and can explain natural differences in NDVI that might lead to incomplete interpretations.

 The SSURGO database contains information about soil as collected by the National Cooperative Soil Survey over the course of a century.
 The soil map feature overlays the TerrAvion field layer you have selected, making it easy to see how the current state of your field correlates to the soil data.
 To turn on the soil map, simply click the Soil Map icon at the bottom of your screen on or off.